 The ADA defines a disability as a physical or mental impairment that substantially limits one or more major life activities.
-Students with disabilities are responsible for initiating the accommodations request process by selfdisclosing their disabilities directly to the Dean of Students.
+Students with disabilities are responsible for initiating the accommodations request process by self-disclosing their disabilities directly to the Coordinator of Accessibility Services.
 Please know that all requests and materials submitted are handled in the strictest confidence.

-The process of requesting and receiving accommodations is interactive and individualized, involving of review required/submitted documentation and collaborative discussions regarding the students' needs and the specific academic expectations and activities of our programs.
+The process of requesting and receiving accommodations is interactive and individualized. involving review of required/submitted documentation and collaborative discussions regarding the students' needs and the specific academic expectations and activities of our programs.
 The non-traditional nature of our programs require, at times, unique accommodations tailored to address the varying needs of our students while also maintaining the integrity of our curricula and learning objectives.